The Right Brothers: Career

 In January 2004, RightMarch.com posted their first song, the country-flavored "Hey Hollywood," on their website, and in 72 hours it received 15,000 downloads.
 Within a few weeks the number was over 35,000.
 Later, a new song and video surfaced, the anti-abortion and pro-adoption "I Want To Live" and received over 1 million views.

 Their song "Bush Was Right" was a topic on cable news, such as MSNBC's Countdown with Keith Olbermann.

-Before releasing their latest CD, The Right Brothers compiled a special 10-song disc to honor American troops.
+Before releasing their last CD, The Right Brothers compiled a special 10-song disc to honor American troops.
 In 2006, the band opened for Sean Hannity at a rally for Georgia Lieutenant Governor candidate Ralph Reed.

 The Right Brothers have appeared on various venues, such as The Michael Medved Show, Maxim Radio, The Hugh Hewitt Show, The Lars Larson Show, C-SPAN, Sound-off Connecticut with Jim Vicevich, The Kirby Wilbur Show in Seattle, Washington, The Liddy & Hill Show in Phoenix, Arizona, The Martha Zoller Show, RightMarch Radio, Take a Stand with Adam McManus, and others.
 Their music also has been heard on The G. Gordon Liddy Show, as well as National Public Radio.

 As of 2011, the Right Brothers were no longer producing music.